 Here are some key points about sinusitis.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Sinuses are hollow spaces behind the bones of your face
+- People have four pairs of sinuses, hollow spaces behind the bones of the face.

-- Chronic sinusitis can last more than 12 weeks
+- Chronic sinusitis lasts more than 12 weeks.

 What is sinusitis?